A scikit-based Python environment for performing multi-label classification: The scikit-multilearn library

-\paragraph{Sparsity} Multi-label classification problems often do not provide cases for all possible label combinations - in most benchmark sets there are less than 5\% labels per row on average.
+\paragraph{Sparsity.} Multi-label classification problems often do not provide cases for all possible label combinations - in most benchmark sets there are less than 5\% labels per row on average.
 The output space is thus very sparse.
-Scikit-multilearn operates on sparse matrices internally yielding a large memory and speed boost.
+As opposed to MULAN and MEKA, scikit-multilearn operates on sparse matrices internally yielding a large memory boost as displayed in Figure \ref{fig:benchmark}.

-\paragraph{Label space division} One of the significant contributions of the library is a framework for performing both flat and hierarchical ensemble classification with different label space division strategies \cite{e18080282}.
-It provides a label co-occurence graph generator that divides the label space using community detection methods from igraph.
-This approach is easily extendable to a plethora of network libraries (ex. graphtool by \cite{peixoto_graph-tool_2014}), other clustering solutions in Python or just scikit's cluster package.

-\paragraph{Interfacing other frameworks} The library provides scikit-compatible wrapper to reference libraries such as \texttt{MEKA}, \texttt{MULAN}, and \texttt{WEKA} through \texttt{MEKA} when a need arises to use methods that have not yet been implemented in Python natively.
-Using these libraries via scikit-multilearn wrapper does not induce a licensing (GPL-BSD) conflict.

-\paragraph{BSD licensing} As innovations in machine learning happen in both academia and companies, it is important to create a library that allows both communities to grow and profit from common work.
-Thus, scikit-multilearn is released under the BSD license to allow the for-profit ecosystem to use the library while opening the possibility of sharing development and maintenance tasks.

-\paragraph{Performance on par with competition} Scikit-multilearn is as fast as its competition.
-We have tested MEKA, MULAN and scikit-mulilearn on 9 well-cited benchmark multi-label classification sets using RA$k$ELd by \cite{tsoumakas_random_2011} - RAndom $k$-labELsets method that partitions the label space randomly and libSVM provided Support Vector Machinese as base classifier.
-Friedman-Iman-Davenport non-parametric test did not find statistically significant differences between mean ranks of evaluated software, with p-value $0.4853$.